 Series: Maisie Dobbs #6

-Other books by this author that I've reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, A Dangerous Place, Journey to Munich.
+Other books by this author that I've reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, A Dangerous Place, Journey to Munich, In This Grave Hour.

 Genres: Historical Mystery

 Sixth in the Maisie Dobbs historical mystery series and revolving around a female private investigator with a unique perspective on crime.
 Takes place in England in late 1931.

 In 2010, Among the Mad was nominated for the Macavity Award for Sue Feder Historical Mystery.

 This is truly sad and demonstrates that no matter how “enlightened”, governments stay the same, using up their young men and throwing them away when they’re useless or no longer needed.
 By the government.
 The one advance we seem to have made is that PTSD is recognized now and not automatically considered cowardice.

 It’s an interesting change as Miss Dobbs is brought in to interact with law enforcement.
 She’s a strong woman who intends to include her ways of working, and while skeptical, I suspect they’ll be incorporating some of her methods in future.
 I do love her insistence on getting paid — go, Maisie!
 I particularly like how she treats Urquhart!